 Most people survive near-drowning after 24 hours of the initial incident.
 However, it’s possible to later die from related complications.

 For the best chances of recovery, seek help immediately.

-Even if an individual has been underwater for a long time, it may still be possible to resuscitate him or her.
-Do not make the judgment call of time.
+Even if a person has been under water for a long time, it may still be possible to resuscitate them.
+Do not make a judgment call based on time.
 Call 911 and perform CPR.
 You may save a life.